 - Congress.gov: Federal legislative information and bill-tracking.

-- FDsys: Website of the Government Printing Office.
+- FDsys: Website of the Government Publishing Office.

 - LLRX: This website is a clearinghouse of legal research materials developed, primarily, by law librarians.
 It may include research guides specific to the area of law you are working with or to the jurisdiction you are working in.

 Paul Bergman & Sara J. Berman-Barrett.
 Represent Yourself in Court: How to Prepare and Try a Winning Case, 6th ed.
-(Ref KF 8841.B47 2008 & 2010 ed. online in Legal Information Reference Center).
+(Ref KF 8841.B47 2008).
 This book is intended as a do-it-yourself guide to representing yourself in court, but includes a discussion of when it is appropriate to consult or hire an attorney.
 It explains what is necessary to prepare for a trial as well as to conduct one.
 It also includes a brief introduction to court system, legal research tips and a detailed index.
 Note: this book covers only civil court matters such as divorce, personal injury, and business disputes -- it does not cover criminal matters.

 Jay Feinman, Law 101, 3rd ed.
 (KF387 .F45 2010).
 This book provides an overview of a variety of legal topics, with chapters including constitutional, property, and criminal law.

-Shae Irving, Nolo's Encyclopedia of Everyday Law, 8th ed.
-(Ref KF387.N65 2011 & online).
+Shae Irving, Nolo's Encyclopedia of Everyday Law, 9th ed.
+(Ref KF387.N65 2013).
 This book "provides concise, plain-English answers to hundreds of the most frequently asked legal questions about issues you face every day."
 It includes lists of resources for obtaining more information on a subject as well as websites with additional information about the many subjects covered in the book.

 Ralph Warner & Robin Leonard, 101 Law Forms for Personal Use, 9th ed.
-(Ref KF170 .L46 2013 & online in Legal Information Reference Center).
+(Ref KF170 .L46 2013).
 This text includes basic forms for topics such as estate planning, buying or renting real estate, borrowing or lending money, handling personal finances and settling legal disputes, with brief descriptions of the purpose of each form.

 Please note when using the resources listed below that the law is continually changing, more often in some areas than others.
 Some topics, like bankruptcy, tax and immigration law, have had regular or recent changes that are only reflected in newer materials.
 Other topics, such as contracts, do not change quite as often.
 The listings below attempt to reflect the degree of change in a given area while also summarizing the holdings of the Goodson Law Library collection.
 To find newer or additional materials, please use the libraries' online catalog, or speak with a reference librarian.